How to Organize Your Services on Your Wellness Website (With Examples)

 Pro Tip: Keep it simple!
 You don’t need 10 offers to book a client- in fact that could be hurting you more than you think.
 If you’re newer to business, keep it to 1-3 core offers.

-How to Organize Your Services on Your Website (All-in-One Page vs. Separate Pages)
+How to Organize Your Services on Your Wellness Website (With Examples)

 Here’s where strategy comes into play.
-Deciding between an all-in-one page and multiple individual pages depends on the number of offers you have and whether they’re all for the same audience.
+Deciding between an all-in-one page and multiple individual pages doesn’t really depend on the number of offers you have but whether they’re all for the same audience.

 Multi-Service Page